 Parenting on Purpose: Charter Schools, Part 3

 The answer is, it depends.
-Most charter schools are non-profit, however, some states allow for nonprofit charter management organizations, or CMOs to run the school.
+Most charter schools are nonprofit.
+However, some states allow nonprofit charter management organizations or CMOs to run the school.
 Some states also allow for-profit companies called education management organizations or EMOs to run charter schools.
-It is very confusing because the school itself may be non-profit but the company that runs it may be for-profit.
-Many times the for-profit company provides services for the school for which they are not charged directly.
-Services can include human resources services, like the hiring of teachers and staff, facility maintenance, curriculum services and other such areas.
+It isn’t apparent because the school itself may be nonprofit, but the company that runs it may be for-profit.
+The parent for-profit company often provides school services that are not charged directly.
+Services can include human resources services, like hiring teachers and staff, facility maintenance, curriculum services, and other such areas.

-Some larger charter school networks include KIPP, Success Academy, state online schools.
-They can be started by parents, organizations, companies, universities, corporations, and all sorts of combinations can start charter schools.
-They may focus on specific skills like math and science, or self-esteem, or a particular set of values.
-I always like to encourage parents to be very familiar with the governance structure and the philosophy behind a charter school before they make a decision, otherwise, they can end up with something being taught to their kids that they may not agree with.
+More extensive charter school networks include KIPP, Success Academy, state online schools.
+Parents, organizations, companies, universities, corporations, and all sorts of combinations can start charter schools.
+They may focus on specific skills like math and science, self-esteem, or a particular set of values.
+I always like to encourage parents to be very familiar with the governance structure and the philosophy behind a charter school.
+Be familiar with the philosophy or the school; otherwise, they can discover teaching concepts that do not align with their beliefs.
 In 2016 there were over 7,000 charter schools in the United States.
 Their popularity has grown tremendously.

-in Part 4, we will look at How Charter Schools are funded.
-I hope that you will find this series helpful in making a decision for your kids.
+In Part 4, we will look at the funding of Charter Schools.
+I believe you will find this series helpful in deciding for your kids.
 Here is the link, How Are Charter Schools Funded? – Dr. Rich Patterson (pattersonphd.com)

 Yours for better parenting,